junxit/us-congress-bills-119/bill.md

 This Act may be cited as the “AGOA Extension Act”.

 ## § 2.
-Extension of preferential treatment for certain countries in Africa under the African Growth and Opportunity Act; retroactive application
+Extension of preferential treatment for certain countries in Africa under African Growth and Opportunity Act; retroactive application

 - **(a)** *Extension*
   - **(1)** *Trade Act of 1974* Section 506B of the Trade Act of 1974 (19 U.S.C.
 2466b) is amended by striking “September 30, 2025” and inserting “December 31, 2028”.